ChrisDiVincenzo/Summer2021/week1.md

 do I take a break?
 Do I really want to?
 What will emerge next? what would taking a break look like?
 I want to work on stuff for fun, start writing and drawing and coding.
 Things will start to emerge. what is my starting point, do I need to create more data/content for projects? go back to video, what is my still, has it changed? what do I want to make?
 How can my audience be a better/future version of myself?
 Should I draw them? or code them? what do they do, what do they look like, are they human?

 how should I organize my day(s)?

+do I want to make tools? collages?
+I like making tools that I could "use" for something?
+So I want to make a game?
+I want to make more useless games, games that subvert themselves I guess.